MicrosoftDocs/power-platform/power-platform/admin/set-up-export-application-insights.md

 ---
 # Export data to Application Insights

-Learn how to set up export functionality to Application Insights from the Power Platform admin center.
+Learn how to export data to Application Insights from the Power Platform admin center.

 ## Prerequisites